pdumais/synth/modules/sequencer/README.md

 At the time of writing this, I don't understand why.

 What I didn't like about popular designs that I saw, was that they were all using diodes.
 The voltage drop of the diode would affect the CV by a great margin IMO.
 With my design, I don't get any voltage drops so CV should be quite accurate.
-One problem is that my opamp is connected to +5, -5 and since it won't output a rail-to-rail signal, I do end up getting a clipped CV.
-Ideally, I would use +12,-12 and attenuate it down to 5

 ## Keeping it simple
 As I was designing this module, I realized how many more features I could add to it but it would become increasingly difficult and